 While ramping up our diversity sourcing efforts was a clear place to start, we needed better data to form a comprehensive understanding of how diverse candidates were moving through the hiring process so that we could better prioritize our efforts.
 To that end, we have started collecting demographic data at the application stage.
 We replaced standard EEOC questions with more inclusive messaging that was honed with the input of many Square Roots team members representing diverse backgrounds.
 We are also seeking partnerships with relevant job boards and professional organizations geared towards underrepresented talent, which can serve our unique hiring needs as a technology-enabled company in the indoor agriculture industry.
 There is so much more we can still do here, but these are the first steps.

 Benefits and Compensation

 In October, we implemented a policy for volunteer paid time off (separate from existing PTO).
 This new policy is available to all Square Roots employees, to give team members the time and flexibility to make a difference in their local communities.
-To date, employees have used this time to participate with organizations such as Urban Roots in Grand Rapids, Michigan.
+One example of an organization employees have volunteered with is Urban Roots in Grand Rapids, Michigan.